mechmotum/mechmotum.github.io/content/bicycle-of-the-future-postdoc-2.rst

 Requirements
 ============

-You have a PhD degree in engineering in mechanical or biomechanical or related discipline by the start date of the position.
-If a related discipline please justify in your cover letter.
-Excellent command of the English language is required, as well as excellent communication skills.
+You have a PhD degree in engineering or relevant discipline by the start date of the position.
+If a relevant discipline, please justify in your cover letter.
+Academic command of the English language is required, as well as strong communication skills.

 To Apply
 ========